kimmminjae/kimmminjae.github.io/_posts/2018-07-01-how-i-turned-a-small-side-hustle-to-my-first-profitable-startup.md

 title: How I Turned a Small Side Hustle to My First Profitable Startup
 categories:
 - blog
-excerpt: From building a $3,000 mining rig to building $6 Million worth of mining rigs
+excerpt: From building a $3,000 mining rig at home to building $6 Million mining warehouse
 tags:
 - cryptocurrency
 - bitcoin